Ways To Improve Your Relationship And Marriage

 I once worked with a couple who truly struggled at releasing past habits.
-One of the partners really had a hard time with name calling.
-They would use derogatory and hurtful names as a way of to push buttons.
-The partner receiving the names would feel hurt, belittled, humiliated, and in many ways scared as to how the name calling may impact the future of the relationship.
+One of the partners really had a hard time with name-calling.
+They would use derogatory and hurtful names as a way of pushing buttons.
+The partner receiving the names would feel hurt, belittled, humiliated, and in many ways scared as to how the name-calling may impact the future of the relationship.

 I trust that no one wants a long-term relationship with someone who speaks to them in a negative fashion.